 When it comes to dating, it's important to take risks and make yourself vulnerable.
 Vulnerability is an important part of being human.
 The more we open up to our partners, the greater our relationships develop.
 But it's often difficult for people to feel emotionally exposed in fear of being rejected or judged.
 That said, vulnerability brings people closer together and makes relationships stronger overtime.

-Follow the five steps below to help you protect your heart the next time you fall in love.
+Follow the five steps below to help you protect your heart the next time you fall in love, according to experts.

 1. Take Things Slowly